ecomtech-oss/lint-release/README.md

 We store application version in `package.json` file and [create separate git branch for every release](https://trunkbaseddevelopment.com).
 This tool enforce similar versions in two source.

+In allows branches with names satisfying pattern `release/X.X.X` and strictly compare it with a version in `package.json`.

 ## How?

 You can use in tool on CI, or add git-hook for linting.